softwaremill/ox/doc/fork-join.md

 # Fork & join threads

-It's safest to use higher-level methods, such as `par` or `raceSuccess`, however this isn't always sufficient.
+It's safest to use higher-level methods, such as `par` or `race`, however this isn't always sufficient.
 For these cases, threads can be started using the structured concurrency APIs described below.

 Forks (new threads) can only be started within a **concurrency scope**.
 Such a scope is defined using the `supervised`,